A RUSH TO JUDGEMENT:

 Thus, I began the investigation into a crime that appalled the city of Tampa and startled a nation.
 The search for a bloodstained killer or the clothing he had discarded was the first crude gesture towards catching the fiend before other homes could be entered other families gathered into this harvest of blood.

-[MUSEUM NOTE: STOP HERE] -- I thought Marihuana, the Killer Weed was suppose to make you go out and kill people, so didn’t the story get out of order a bit.
-Shouldn’t the axe murderer have smoked the reefers first and then committed the murders? ]
+[MUSEUM NOTE: STOP HERE] -- I thought Marihuana, the Killer Weed was supposed to make you go out and kill people, so didn’t the story get out of order a bit?
+Shouldn’t the axe murderer have smoked the reefers first and then committed the murders?]

 "It's a sadist and probably a fugitive from an institution," he said.
 "His prints will be recorded.
 If I can find a whorl or mark on this---" he tapped the axe significantly.